 - If Windows Firewall or iptables is enabled on the computer, add a firewall rule that allows incoming connections to the relay's listening port number.

-If relays must connect through a proxy, see Configuring relay groups to use a proxy server.
+If relays must connect through a proxy, see Connect agents, appliances, and relays to security updates via proxy.

 - Enable the relay feature on agents that you want to act as relays.

 - Go to Administration > Updates > Relay Groups.

 - Click New.
 In the dialog box that appears, configure the settings for the relay group and to assign relays to it:

 - On the General tab, enter a name and an optional description for the relay group.
 The Members section displays the relays that belong to this group.